-218th Maneuver Enhancement Brigade holds Change of Command Ceremony at The Citadel
+218th Maneuver Enhancement Brigade holds change of command ceremony at The Citadel

-The 218th Maneuver Enhancement Brigade, South Carolina National Guard, honored U.S. Army Col. Robin B. Stilwell, 218th MEB outgoing commander, and welcomed U.S. Army Lt.
-Col. Edward Cloyd, incoming commander, during a change of command ceremony held at The Citadel, The Military College of South Carolina, in Charleston, South Carolina, July 2, 2020.
-Stilwell relinquished his command to Cloyd after a successful two-year post as commander.
-(U.S. Army National Guard photo by Sgt.
-1st Class Kimberly D. Calkins, South Carolina National Guard)
+CHARLESTON, S.C. – The 218th Maneuver Enhancement Brigade (MEB), South Carolina National Guard, held a change of command ceremony at The Citadel, The Military College of South Carolina, July 2, 2020.

+U.S. Army Col. Robin B. Stilwell, 218th MEB outgoing commander, relinquished command to U.S. Army Lt.
+Col. Edward A. Cloyd, promotable, 218th MEB incoming commander.
+U.S. Army Maj.
+Gen. R. Van McCarty, the adjutant general of South Carolina, presided over the ceremony.
+All three officers are graduates of The Citadel.

+Stilwell assumed command in August 2018 after serving as the commander of the 678th Air Defense Artillery Brigade and the 4-118th Infantry Battalion, 218th MEB.
+He has served in the 218th Brigade in various capacities, including commander of Company C, 4-118th IN BN, as the 218th MEB operations officer and chief of staff.
+He deployed with the brigade to Afghanistan in support of Operation Enduring Freedom in 2007 through 2008 and to Kosovo in support of Operation Joint Guardian in 2012 through 2013.

 |Date Taken: